lsst-dm/dmtn-015/index.rst

         \sqrt{\Phi(\boldsymbol{\mu},\boldsymbol{\mu})}
       }

-To detect point sources, we simply threshold on an image of :math:`\boldsymbol{\nu}`, which we can construct from the components of a likelihood coadd with a crucial distinction: we only require the diagonal of :math:`\boldsymbol{\Phi}`, making what had been a computationally infeasible method quite practical.
+To detect point sources, we simply threshold on :math:`\boldsymbol{\nu}`, which we call a *detection map*.
+We can construct this from the components of a likelihood coadd with a crucial simplification: we only require the diagonal of :math:`\boldsymbol{\Phi}`, making what had been a computationally infeasible method quite practical.
 This holds only because we have assumed an isolated point source, however; optimal detection of extended sources or blended sources would require at least some off-diagonal elements of :math:`\boldsymbol{\Phi}`.
 In practice, we instead just look for multiple peaks in above-threshold regions in $\boldsymbol{\nu} as defined above, and bin the image to detect extended low-surface-brightness sources.

-.. [#detect_position_clarify] If we had defined the PSF in the usual way, in which it includes the pixel response function, this would instead represent the likelihood that the point source was *exactly* at position :math:`\boldsymbol{\mu}`.
+.. [#detect_position_clarify] If we had defined the PSF in the usual way, in which it includes the pixel response function, this would instead represent the likelihood that the point source was *exactly* at position :math:`\mu`.
 Either interpretation is sufficient for our purposes here.

 Chi-Squared Coadds
 --------------------